affan10/SMAP-FYP/README.md

 The project aimed to predict daily closing and hourly stock prices of various stocks listed on the Pakistan Stock Exchange thereby being a source of timely guidance for investors

-System Features: Live data processing and technical analysis, User profile and statsa and Scalable to other stocks
+System Features: Live data processing and technical analysis, User profile and stats and Scalable to other stocks

 Technologies/language involved: Python, Apache Spark, Hadoop, D3.js, MySQL, Ubuntu, TensorFlow